MonsteRico/WhatGamesCanWePlay/README.md

 # Create T3 App

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+This branch is being used for a test and can be safely deleted upon that test's completion.

 ## Why are there `.js` files in here?